Urigo/Ionic2CLI-Meteor-WhatsApp/tutorial/step-1.md

     $ ionic serve

-> *Note*: Ionic framework is built on top of [Cordova](cordova.apache.org) which let's you build your app for mobile devices.
+> **NOTE:** Ionic framework is built on top of [Cordova](cordova.apache.org) which let's you build your app for mobile devices.
 For more information on how to run our app on a mobile device see the following [link](ionicframework.com/docs/v2/getting-started/installation/).

 Ionic2 apps are written using [Angular2](angular.io).
 Although Angular2 apps can be created using Javascript, it is recommended to write them using [Typescript](typescriptlang.org), for 2 reasons: